Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 \subsubsection{Data Splitting}

 To ensure manageable computational complexity and adapt the model for quantum processing, we focused on jets containing at least ten particles, resulting in a dataset of \( N = 1,997,445 \) jets, of which \( 997,805 \) were classified as quark jets.
-Unlike classical graph neural networks (GNNs), which offer flexibility in adjusting the number of hidden features, quantum networks are constrained by the scaling of quantum states and Hamiltonians.
-Specifically, the quantum computational cost scales as \( 2^n \), where \( n \) represents the number of qubits, corresponding to the number of nodes (\( n_{\alpha} \)) in the graph.
+Unlike classical GNNs, which offer flexibility in adjusting the number of hidden features, quantum networks are constrained by the scaling of quantum states and Hamiltonians.
+Specifically, the computational cost of simulating the quantum state vector on classical hardware scales as \( 2^n \), where \( n \) represents the number of qubits, corresponding to the number of nodes (\( n_{\alpha} \)) in the graph.
 Each node represents a particle in the jet, making jets with many particles challenging to handle due to the exponential growth in quantum computational requirements.

 To address the challenge of varying particle numbers in jets, we simplified the problem by limiting the number of active nodes (particles) per jet to \( n_{\alpha} = 7 \).
-This was done by selecting the seven particles with the highest transverse momentum (\( p_T \)) from each jet.
+This truncation to $n_\alpha = 7$ is a constraint imposed by the exponential cost of classically simulating quantum state vectors ($2^N$).
+While this selection acts as a groomer that may remove soft radiation characteristic of gluon jets, selecting the highest transverse momentum (\( p_T \)) constituents ensures adherence to IRC safety by retaining the dominant kinematic energy flow.
+This was done by selecting the 7 particles with the highest \( p_T \) from each jet.
 Consequently, each jet graph is represented by a feature set \( h_{\alpha} = (h_{\alpha}^{(1)}, h_{\alpha}^{(2)}, \ldots, h_{\alpha}^{(7)}) \), where each \( h_{\alpha}^{(i)} \in \mathbb{R}^8 \) corresponds to the enriched feature vector of a particle.
 The complete representation of each jet is thus given by \( h_{\alpha} \in \mathbb{R}^{7 \times 8} \), capturing key physical attributes of the selected particles.
 A subset of \( N = 12,500 \) jets was randomly selected for model training, with 10,000 jets used for training, 1,250 for validation, and 1,250 for testing.
 These subsets maintained the original class distribution, resulting in 4,982 quark jets in the training set, 658 in the validation, and 583 in the testing set.